Title

 Step 1.
 Update Dependencies

-To utilize NFC functionality in your project, it is first required to update the Gradle project to include additional dependencies described in the Add the Trust SDK to your Gradle Project section above.
+To utilize NFC functionality in your project, first complete the setup described in Add the Trust SDK to your Gradle Project.

-Add the following libraries to your ‘module’ Gradle dependencies:
+Add the following libraries to your module-level app/build.gradle :

 The code sample below implements NFC functionality into the standard document and face capture flow.
 This occurs during initialization detailed in Step 5.